MakeSchool-Tutorials/Node-Reddit-Clone/P05-Comment-On-Post/content.md

 What do you see?

-Just the id's right?
-When we do a reference association, we only save the id's into the parent's document.
+Just the id's right? **When we do a reference association, we only save the id's into the parent's document**.
 In order to replace these id's with the actual child document, we have to use the mongoose function `.populate()` when we fetch the parent from the database.

-Like this:
+>[action]
+> Update your `SHOW` call in your `posts` controller to be the following:
+>
 ```js
 // LOOK UP THE POST
 Post.findById(req.params.id).populate('comments').then((post) => {